nealjoos/cybersecurity-advanced-lab/README.md

 1. Create the following host-only network in VirtualBox to simulate the the fake internet:

-    - Name: `vboxnet1` (when different, change this in `Vagrantfile`)
+    - Name: `vboxnet1` (when different, for example on Windows: "VirtualBox Host-Only Ethernet Adapter #2", change this in the `Vagrantfile`)
     - IP range: 192.168.62.0/24

-2. `vagrant up --parallel`
+2. `vagrant up --parallel` or go slowly (1 by 1) and do `vagrant up <machinename>`

-3. Disable all the NAT connections added by vagrant: `./disable-nat.sh`
+3. Disable all the NAT connections added by vagrant: `./disable-nat.sh` or use `./disable-nat.ps1` (if you receive an error about running scripts being disable, make sure you understand what this is.
+A quick alternative is to copy over the contents in PowerShell ISE or in an interactive PowerShell window).

     :warning: `vagrant ssh` won't work anymore and that is **by design**!
-This command is also not available in a real network, so learn to use SSH properly: login into the required hosts using SSH with IP adresses and jump/forward options!
+This command is also not available in a real network, so learn to use SSH properly: login into the required hosts using SSH with IP addresses and jump/forward options!

-4. Test connectivity with Ansible:
+4. Test connectivity with Ansible (Ansible cannot be installed on Windows, if your host is running Windows you can install Ansible in WSL.
+Another alternative is to copy over the repository to the companyrouter and install Ansible.
+Instructions can be found [here for WSL](./installation-windows-wsl.md) and [here without WSL](./installation-windows-no-wsl.md)):

     ```console
     $ ansible fake_internet --inventory ansible/inventory.yml --module-name ping